Norfolk heritage and travel guide

-Norfolk is less populated now that it was in the Middle Ages.
+Norfolk is less populated now than it was in the Middle Ages.
 That startling fact says much about the appeal of this peaceful area for modern visitors.
-For the most part the county is uncrowded, and boasts an attractive mix of unspoilt and peaceful countryside and coast.
+For the most part, the county is uncrowded, and boasts an attractive mix of unspoilt and peaceful countryside and coast.

-Norfolk has its royal attractions, too; Sandringham is the country home of Her Majesty the Queen, but the house and rooms used by the royal family are open to the public when the Queen is not in residence.
+Norfolk has its royal attractions, too; Sandringham is the monarch's country home, but the house and rooms used by the royal family are open to the public when the reigning monarch is not in residence.
 A museum in the royal stables house official motor cars, and 60 acres of informal woodland gardens surround the house.

 Norwich Cathedral was begun in 1075, and remains a superb example of Norman architecture.
 The bishop's throne behind the high altar is the oldest in England, and it contains fragments of the 8th century Saxon cathedral of North Elmham.